CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/agenda.rst

     - Overview of course materials
     - This website
   * - 0910-1000
-    - Jupyter Lab
+    - Jupyter Lab, Workspace
-    - Donal
+    - Tyson
-    - NEON data API in Python
+    - More VICE apps in Discovery Environment
-    - `Introduction to NEON Data API in Python <https://www.neonscience.org/neon-api-01-introduction-requests>`_
+    -
   * - 1000-1010
     - Break
     -